Snow is often thought of as the biggest winter danger, but cold weather, road treatments and black ice could also affect driving conditions.

 Drivers should learn about the current road conditions before leaving the house to better prepare themselves.

 In Missouri, road conditions can change overnight.
-If an accident takes place because of a danger associated with winter, it may be beneficial to talk with an attorney who is familiar with these types of cases.
+If an accident takes place because of a danger associated with winter, it may be beneficial to talk with a car crash lawyer in Kansas City who is familiar with these types of cases.